Hölzer Families

 The three siblings are the sons of Just Höltzer (1712-1760) and Elisabeth Graußhaar (1716-1758).
 Just and Elisabeth were married on 17 July 1738 in Oberzell.
 The three boys were born and baptized in Oberzell.

-The three brothers departed from home and traveled with a group of colonists that sailed from the port city of Lübeck aboard the Russian sailing ship "Slon" (Elephant) and arrived in Oranienbaum, Russia (now Lomonosov) on 19 July 1766.
+The three brothers left home and traveled with a group of colonists who sailed from the port city of Lübeck aboard the Russian sailing ship "Slon" (Elephant) and arrived in Oranienbaum, Russia (now Lomonosov) on 19 July 1766.

 While traveling to the settlement area, Johann Conrad married Charlotta (surname unknown).
 They are listed as Household No. 88 in the 1767 Census.
 They later had at least 6 children, all born in Norka.

 Johannes married Anna Barbara (surname unknown) during transport to the colonies.
 They are listed in the 1767 Census as Household No. 137.
 They had one child, a daughter.
-Anna Barbara died sometime after her daughters birth.
-Johannes married a second time to Catharina Elisabeth Prester who was previously married to Jacob Gudon.
+Anna Barbara died sometime after her daughter's birth.
+Johannes married again to Catharina Elisabeth Prester who was previously married to Jacob Gudon.
 They moved to Schaffhausen in 1786 and had at least 4 children.

 The three siblings are the sons of Just Höltzer (1712-1760) and Elisabeth Graußhaar (1716-1758).
 Just and Elisabeth were married on 17 July 1738 in Oberzell.
 The three boys were born and baptized in Oberzell.

-The three brothers departed from home and traveled with a group of colonists that sailed from the port city of Lübeck aboard the Russian sailing ship "Slon" (Elephant) and arrived in Oranienbaum, Russia (now Lomonosov) on 19 July 1766.
+The three brothers left home and traveled with a group of colonists who sailed from the port city of Lübeck aboard the Russian sailing ship "Slon" (Elephant) and arrived in Oranienbaum, Russia (now Lomonosov) on 19 July 1766.

 While traveling to the settlement area, Johann Conrad married Charlotta (surname unknown).
 They are listed as Household No. 88 in the 1767 Census.
 They later had at least 6 children, all born in Norka.

 Johannes married Anna Barbara (surname unknown) during transport to the colonies.
 They are listed in the 1767 Census as Household No. 137.
 They had one child, a daughter.
-Anna Barbara died sometime after her daughters birth.
-Johannes married a second time to Catharina Elisabeth Prester who was previously married to Jacob Gudon.
+Anna Barbara died sometime after her daughter's birth.
+Johannes married again to Catharina Elisabeth Prester who was previously married to Jacob Gudon.
 They moved to Schaffhausen in 1786 and had at least 4 children.

 Sources